HarshBPGC/TaskHive/README.md

    - Employee ID
    - Name
    - Maximum workload hours
+   - Performance rating (0.1 to 1.0)
-   - Skills and their levels
+   - Skills and their levels (BEGINNER, INTERMEDIATE, ADVANCED, EXPERT)
    - Years of experience for each skill

 ### Creating Tasks